Spruce Mountain Inn

 Family Therapy

 Individual family therapy sessions are scheduled weekly.
 This is a time for exploring the situations and factors that may be keeping a family stuck in negative patterns.
 The therapist will guide family members through an exploration of their individual roles and help them identify adverse dynamics that may be impeding positive change.
-A family in crisis may have difficulty in navigating this terrain on their own.
+A family in crisis may have difficulty navigating this terrain on their own.
 The therapist will help facilitate learning new and healthier ways family members can relate to one another.
 Family therapy is conducted via video-conferencing.

 Group Therapy